hjoseph777/Lab8_JS-Module/README.md

 # Lab8_JS-Module
 ### Application Synopsis

-This application demonstrates various JavaScript functionalities including object manipulation, JSON conversion, destructuring, and the use of ES6 features.
+This application demonstrates various JavaScript functionalities including object manipulation, JSON conversion, destructuring.
 The application is structured to provide a comprehensive understanding of how to work with JavaScript objects and their properties, convert objects to JSON strings and back, and use modern JavaScript features like the spread operator and restructuring.